 With so many varieties of toilets available on the market, it can be difficult to choose which type of toilet is right for you.
-Round or elongated, 1.28 vs 1.6 GPF, one-piece or two-piece toilets, the list goes on.
+A round or elongated bowl, 1.28 vs 1.6 GPF, one-piece or two-piece toilets, the list goes on.

-However, another important choice to consider is whether a Comfort height or a Standard height toilet is the right height toilet for your bathroom.
+However, another important choice to consider is whether a Comfort height toilet or a Standard toilet is the right height toilet for your bathroom.
 Both are very popular choices and both have pros and cons.
-Hopefully after reading this Comfort height vs Standard height toilet article, you will be able to make a more informed decision on which size toilet will be best for your home.
+Hopefully after reading this Comfort height vs Standard height toilets article, you will be able to make a more informed decision on which size toilet will be best for your home.

-What is the Difference Between Standard height and Comfort Height Toilets?
+What is the Difference Between Standard Toilets and Comfort Height Toilets?

 Let’s have a closer look at each type of toilet to see what they offer and to whom they may benefit.

 Comfort height toilets are a popular choice toilet for tall people.
 They are designed to make the toilet experience that little bit more comfortable for tall men and women, however it is not only tall people that can benefit from a comfort height toilet.